6 Amazing Benefits Of Kiwifruit During Pregnancy

 Image: iStock

 If you crave kiwifruit during pregnancy, learning about its safety is essential before including this “nutritional powerhouse” in your diet.
-Kiwifruit, also known as Chinese gooseberry, is a juicy fruit loaded with vitamin C, E, folic acid, potassium, trace minerals, and fiber.
+Kiwifruit, also known as Chinese gooseberry, is a juicy fruit loaded with vitamins C and E, folic acid, potassium, trace minerals, and fibers essential for the mother and the developing baby.
 It is also rich in antioxidants that can have several health-promoting effects.
 This sweet and unique tasting fruit is native to China and New Zealand and is available all around the year.

 One can consume kiwifruit as a whole or can make its juice.
 You can also use it to make fruit salads or toppings on cakes.
 Read on to learn more about the safety of consumption of kiwi in pregnancy, its possible health benefits, and how much kiwi is safe to eat during pregnancy.